CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
-This project requires Python > 3.6.5 and other packages defined in the requirements.txt.
+This project requires Python 3.7 or 3.8.
+All other dependancies defined in the requirements.txt.

 ## Installation